lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/AuxTel-Troubleshooting-index.rst

      - Daytime Checkout - Pneumatics / Calibrations / Prepare for on sky
      - Set all ATCS CSCs to STANDBY using standby_atcs.py.
 Then, log in to the ATMCS EUI via Microsoft Remote Desktop or the control computer in the AuxTel dome.
 Follow the instructions from video: https://confluence.lsstcorp.org/download/attachments/210241325/M1%20cover%20reset%20using%20EUI.mp4?version=3&modificationDate=1700889964000&api=v2
    * - AT Mount
+     - ATMount fails to move and times out
+     - Observing at night
+     - Stop the scheduler and clear the queue with auxtel/scheduler/stop.py, cycle ATTCS:ATPtg CSC to standby and enabled, then confirm mount responsiveness by running auxtel/point_azel.py and observing mount motion.
+   * -
+     - ATMount fails to move - and Azimuth Max Velocity error exceeded
+     - Observing at night
+     - Stop the scheduler with auxtel/scheduler/stop.py, Cycle ATTCS:ATMCS and A(TTCS:ATPtg if needed) CSCs, then use auxtel/point_azel.py to slew the telescope to a lower elevation and adjust azimuth in increasing increments.
+   * -
      - ATHexapod fails to enable - No connection to athexapod controller
      - Daytime Checkout -Enabling ATCS
      - Turn off the C-887 Hexapod Controller in the Main ATCS cabinet on the first level of the AuxTel dome, wait 3 minutes, then turn it back on.
 Transition ATHexapod CSC from STANDBY to ENABLE, and fill out the OBS-243 ticket with relevant details about the system state and prior maintenance.